 Berlin is a very small borough located in the state of Pennsylvania.
-With a population of 2,019 people and two constituent neighborhoods, Berlin is the 587th largest community in Pennsylvania.
+With a population of 1,963 people and two constituent neighborhoods, Berlin is the 587th largest community in Pennsylvania.
 Berlin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Berlin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Berlin is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Berlin who work in office and administrative support (14.49%), sales jobs (10.93%), and healthcare (10.29%).
+Overall, Berlin is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Berlin who work in office and administrative support (12.60%), sales jobs (9.16%), and healthcare (8.02%).

-Berlin’s overall crime rate ranks among the lowest in the nation, which makes a great place to live if safety is an important concern.
+Overall, Berlin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small borough, Berlin doesn't have a public transportation system that people use for their commute.

-The per capita income in Berlin in 2010 was $20,527, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $82,108 for a family of four.
+The per capita income in Berlin in 2010 was $22,947, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $91,788 for a family of four.
 However, Berlin contains both very wealthy and poor people as well.

 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Berlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berlin include Irish, Polish, English, and Italian.
+The greatest number of Berlin residents report their race to be White, followed by Asian.
+Important ancestries of people in Berlin include German, Irish, English, Polish, and Italian.

 The most common language spoken in Berlin is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Polish and Italian.